INFORMATION FOR CLIENTS

 The very first time I meet with you, we will need to give each other much basic information.
 For this reason, I usually schedule up to 2 hours for this initial evaluation session.
 This initial evaluation session includes open discussion of problems and concerns, history gathering, testing or questionnaires, and completion of forms.
 Following this, we will usually meet for a 45-minute session once or twice a week for four to six months, then less often.
 Appointments can be scheduled during my office hours.
 I will tell you at least a month in advance of my vacations or any other times we cannot meet.
 Please ask about my schedule in making your own plans.

 An appointment is a commitment to our work.
-We agree to meet at my office or in a video meeting and to be on time.
+We agree to meet in a video or audio/telephone session and to be on time.
 If I am ever unable to start on time, I ask your understanding.
 I also assure you that you will receive the full time agreed to.
 If you are late, we will probably be unable to meet for the full time.
 It is likely that I will have another appointment after yours.

 A canceled appointment delays our work.
 I will consider our meetings very important and ask you to do the same.
 Please try not to miss sessions if you can possibly help it.
 When you must cancel, please give me at least 24 hours (1 day's) notice.
 Your session time is reserved for you.
 I am rarely able to fill a canceled session unless I know well in advance.
 If you start to cancel sessions, I may have to charge you for the lost time unless I am able to fill the slot.
 Your insurance will not cover this charge.

-I request that you do not bring children with you (unless you and I have agreed in advance they will be part of the session).
-My waiting area is small and there is no adult supervision available.
+I request that you do not have children or other people with you (unless you and I have agreed in advance they will be part of the session).

 Fees, Payments, and Billing